CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Build, Deploy, and Internally QA Staking Shell App/README.md

 ![Frontend security alerts](assets/frontend_security_alerts.png)

-Due to the security issues on the repository, and because this is the final milestone of the project, the submission should fail in this section.
+Due to the security issues on the repository, and because this is the late milestone of the project, the submission should fail in this section.
 OP needs to fix the security vulnerabilities for this submission to pass the next review.

 # Final Conclusion